accordproject/concerto-docs/docs/why.md

 ### Platform Independent Model (PIM)

 Platform Independent Models may serve as a pivot model between CIM models and PSM models.
-Concerto is a good example of a PIM modelling language; designed to capture the details of a domain in sufficient detail that useful platform specific code can be generated from the model, or the model could be related to vocabulary terms.
+Concerto is a good example of a PIM modelling language; designed to capture the details of a domain in sufficient detail that useful platform specific code can be generated from the model, or the model could be related to [vocabulary terms](./vocabulary.md).

 ### Platform Specific Model (PSM)

 A Platform Specific Model is built by a developer for a specific programming language or runtime.
-For example, you can use Concerto [code generation](./category/code-generation) to a variety of platform specific models from your Concerto model.
+For example, you can use Concerto [code generation](./category/code-generation) to create platform specific models from your Concerto model.

 ## Creating Generic Tools

 Models are required to create *generic tools* because you need to write code that reasons about the structure of **user-defined domain models**.
-As soon as you want to implement something like a "No Code tool", Object-Relational-Mapper, expression/formula language, query builder, REST API browser or web-form generator, you need a data model.
+As soon as you want to implement something like a "No Code tool", Object-Relational-Mapper, expression/formula language, query builder, REST API browser or web-form generator, you need a data model that can be introspected at runtime.

 ## Choosing a Data Model Language